-Sierra Leone: Surveys and Capacity Building
+Sierra Leone: Surveys and Capacity Building - COMPLETED

 Sierra Leone is now stable after years of civil unrest and loss of institutional capacity, including its herbaria and botanists.
 In late 2009 we began collaborative surveys in the Sula Mountains with the National Herbarium and Fourah Bay College.
 To date 2560 specimens have resulted and five new species to science, all threatened, are in the course of publication.

 After years of civil unrest Sierra Leone is stable and developing fast.
 Much of the original forest vegetation has been lost to rice cultivation over hundred's of years, yet areas of importance for conservation remain and Sierra Leone has many endemic and threatened species.
 However new development projects also pose potential threats to what survives.

 The Kew Herbarium has the most comprehensive representation in the world of Sierra Leone plant species, dating back to the 18th Century specimens of Afzelius.

 Kew resumed plant surveys in Sierra Leone in late 2009 thanks to the opportunities presented by a mining company in the Sula Mountains.
 Collaborative fieldwork with the National Herbarium at Njala University and with Fourah Bay College at Freetown has resulted.
 Increasing the capacity of their herbaria and staff is ongoing.
 Five new species to science have been discovered and assessed as threatened.
 As a result this project now seeks to avoid impacting these species, and to multiply them in a nursery for reintroduction.
 Forest restoration is planned.
 Kew has proposed an offset for the project and long-term monitoring of threatened species.

 Nationwide Kew is committed to supporting proposals for new and strengthened protected areas by supplying data on vegetation types and on clusters of threatened plant species.